Burmese Indians

 Burmese Indians are a group of people of Indian origin who live in Myanmar (Burma).
 The term 'Burmese Indian' refers to a broad range of people from South Asia, most notably from present-day countries such as India and Bangladesh.
 While Indians have lived in Burma for many centuries, most of the ancestors of the current Burmese Indian community emigrated to Burma from the start of British rule in the mid-19th century to the separation of British Burma from British India in 1937.
-During colonial times, ethnic Indians formed the backbone of the government and economy serving as soldiers, civil servants, merchants, moneylenders, mobile laborers and dock workers.
+During colonial times, ethnic Indians formed the backbone of the government and economy, serving as soldiers, civil servants, merchants, moneylenders, mobile laborers and dock workers.
 A series of anti-Indian riots in the 1930s and mass emigration at the onset of the Japanese invasion of Burma in 1942 were followed in the 1960s by the forced migration of hundreds of thousands of ethnic Indians, exacerbated by internal conflict in Myanmar.

 Burmese Indians today are estimated to account for approximately 5% (about 2.0–2.5 million people) of the population of Burma and are concentrated largely in the two major cities (Yangon and Mandalay) and former colonial towns (Pyin U Lwin and Kalaw).
-Amongst the well-known Burmese Indians is S N Goenka, a leading practitioner and teacher of vipassanā meditation and Helen, a well-known Bollywood film actress who is also of Anglo-Burmese descent.
+They wield considerable influence and control over the Burmese economy and have a major socio-cultural presence within the country.
+The well-known Burmese Indians have included S N Goenka, a practitioner and teacher of vipassanā meditation and Helen, a Bollywood film actress of Anglo-Burmese descent.